The Science of Working From Home

 Finally, make sure your workspace is working for you!
 Christine and Karla share their tips for creating a comfortable, productive workspace in your home office.

-This podcast has been approved by The Florida Bar Continuing Legal Education Department for 2 hours of General CLE Credit, 1 hour of Technology, and 1 hour of Mental Illness Awareness.
+This podcast has been approved by The Florida Bar Continuing Legal Education Department for 2 hours of General CLE credit including 1 hour of Technology and 1 hour of Mental Health & Wellness CLE credit.
 Course #4041.

 - Florida Courts Technology Commission